How to Identify Anything Using Image Classification

 In this guide, we’ll be focusing on bird classification.
 What is image classification?
 It is a technique used in computer vision to identify and categorize the main content in a photo or video.

 We provide a set of open-source pre-trained models in our Model Catalog.
 The following example uses one of our starter models with a simple algorithm to achieve its goal.

 To get a sense of how image classification works, we’ll create a simple example application in which uploaded photos of birds are analyzed and the app automatically identifies the type of bird in the photo.
 We can create this bird classification app by building upon the alwaysAI image_classifier starter app, which already has a lot of the functionality that we need.

-First, install the alwaysAI CLI onto your development computer and download all of the starter apps:
+First, install alwaysAI onto your development computer and download all of the starter apps:

 $ aai get-starter-apps

 Now let’s try running the image classifier app to see what it produces.
-If you're using Linux or Windows, you can run the app right on your computer, and if you use macOS, you can run it on a supported edge device.
-We’re using Linux for this example, so we’ll choose “Your local computer” for the deployment option, and the default settings for the rest.
+You can run the app right on your computer, or you can run it on a supported edge device.
+We’re using Linux for this example, and we’ll choose “Your local computer” for the deployment option, and the default settings for the rest.
 Run the following commands and then click on the http://localhost:5000 link that appears in your terminal (after successfully starting the app) to open the Streamer window:

 $ cd alwaysai-starter-apps/image_classifier

 $ aai app start